akashram1/deep-learning-coursera-specialization/4_cnns/week3_detection_segmentation/README.md

   - Get rid of low probability predictions.
   - For each class, run non-max suppression to generate final predictions.

+## Region Proposal Algorithms
+- `R-CNN: Regions CNN`: Picks regions in pic where its worth to run CNN.
+  - 2013 Girshik et. all
+  - Selecting regions using segmentation.
+  - Classify regions one at a time.
+  - Output: Label and bounding-box per region (It doesn't trust the bounding box it was given)
+  - Problem: Slow
+- `Fast R-CNN`:
+- 2015 Girshik
+  - Convolutional implementation of sliding windows.
+Similar to above concept.
+  - Problem:
+    - Region selection is slow.
+- `Faster R-CNN`:
+  - Ren et.al 2016
+  - Use CNN to _propose_ regions.
+- Ng prefers one algo to do it all (Yolo) over a 2 step algo (region proposal then object detection).
+But opinions differ

 ## Semantic Segmentation
 - SS: Rather than detecting objects, _label every single pixel_.
   - SS used by self-driving.
 Which pixels are safe to drive over.